stephenh/dtonator/README.markdown

 dtonator is a code generator that generates DTOs and mapping code for sending your domain objects over the wire.

+It's differentiating feature (from alternatives like [dozer](http://dozer.sourceforge.net/)) is that it doesn't use any runtime reflection, and instead generates code at build-time to do all of the mappings.
+This is actually less for performance (which is usually the goal for avoiding reflection, at least historically) and primarily for simplicity.
+You can look/debug through the generated code to see exactly what's happening in the mapping logic.
+It's all very straightforward.

 It was built for using with GWT-RPC, but it's not coupled to GWT itself.

 Download